dcsil/CSC491/assignments/bonus/option_1.md

 # Option 1 - Blog Post

-I believe in the value of good writing and sharing knowledge.
+I believe in the value of good writing and [contributing to the knowledge loop](https://www.getdbt.com/about-us/values).

 [dev.to](https://dev.to/) is a platform on which developers share knowledge, have discussions, and debate tons of development-related topics.
 There are also career topics and other related startup-related topics.
+Similarly, many industry professionals share their insights to personal blog pages on Substack, or Medium.

-This option is to write a blog post on dev.to on a topic with which you have expertise.
+This option is to write a blog post on dev.to, Substack, or Medium, on a topic with which you have expertise.

 You can write as many posts as you want, but can only obtain up to 2% among all bonus assignments.